 You feel strong and able to stand up to your partner

 “I’m not strong enough not to take him back if he tries to get back together,” says L. “It’s hard to focus on the bad things he said and did to me.
 He can be such a manipulative person.”

 You’re in an unhealthy relationship if your partner does bad things to do or makes you feel bad.
 It’s as simple as that: real love does NOT make you feel bad about who you are.
-Do you feel bad about yourself because of your partner?
-Did you choose your partner because you feel bad about yourself?
-Those are signs of unhealthy relationships.
+Do you feel down on yourself because of your partner?
+Did you choose your partner because you have low self-esteem and think negatively about yourself?
+Those are signs of bad relationships.

 The good parts outweigh the bad parts of the relationship

 Let’s face it: even the healthiest relationships have bad parts, weaknesses, problems, and shortcomings.
 We’re human.
 We’re not perfect, so our relationships aren’t perfect.